 The SBC Shammy

 I’m really impressed with the shammy, It works brilliantly to remove make up and literally cleans and dries your skin in one wipe.
 I love It, and thoroughly enjoy using it.
 Having been a fan of my trusty muslin for so long, this SBC Shammy is a game changer.
 If you’re in hurry, this will be become your go-to, particularly for your bedtime cleanse.
 It behaves in the same way as a traditional “chamois leather”, and dries out hard.
 When you’re ready to use it again simply rinse it in warm water until it becomes soft and pliable.
 Whilst the shammy is dry, it’s far less likely to encourage bacterial growth in between uses which is another plus.

 The Collagen Day & Night cream smells equally as good as the cleanser and has a luxury consistency and feel.
 It’s comforting to apply, absorbs well with no sticky residue.
 I’ve been using it both in the morning and evening and have woken to smooth skin, plus, I’m confident knowing I’m getting a boost of that all-important collagen.
 I’ve enjoyed using these SBC products, and really can’t find anything negative to mention.
 My parcel even arrived in a fab, reusable box tied up with a pretty pink branded ribbon.

 How about you?
 Do you love to bring some collagen to your skincare routine?
 Have you tried SBC before?
 I’d love to know your thoughts.

 Dry, itchy scalp?
 Read my SBC newly launched scalp treatment haircare article.

+Sponsored feature in partnership with SBC.
 Features PR samples.
 Read full disclosure.